Fall-2021-Stat-340/FinalProject/ProgressReport2.md

 ```

 ## Plot
-> At least one plot summarizing some aspect of the data set that is interesting to you and your group.
-Your plot should be well-labeled, have an appropriate title, and your document should include a reasonably detailed description of what the plot shows as well as any discussion/interpretation of the contents of the plot (e.g., if the plot shows a clear trend in your data, discuss that trend, why it is or isn’t surprising, etc.).

 These are some of the graphics we created from our clustering methods.
 The first is a hierarchical clustering from which we can choose some natural number of clusters.
 We chose not to include leaf node labels because it became to cluttered and wasn't helpful, but each leaf node corresponds to a country.
 The second graph is a pairs plot between some of the indicators we chose (5 of the 140) colored by a clustering we did using the first two principal components.
 We chose just an arbitary 5 indicators because it wasn't possible to visualize all 140, but there seems to be a clear clustering pattern in the shown indicators.
 The labels are the indicator codes (to fit in the boxes) but a table below maps the indicator codes to their names.